Eastern Gray Squirrel

 Breeding and Mating of The Eastern Gray Squirrel

 The gray squirrel will mate twice a year.
-Mating occurs once in late winter during the months of January and February.
-A second breeding occurs in late Spring or Early Summer during the months of May through July.
+Mating occurs once in late winter during the months of January and February, the winter kits are usually born in a tree cavity.
+Second breeding occurs in late Spring or Early Summer during the months of May through July in raised leave nests.

 Gestation & Litter Sizes

 The Eastern gray squirrel has a gestation period of about 45 days, give or take, and will produce a litter of 2-5 kits or kittens.

 The average number of kits born to a litter is 3.